CARAMS

 Research Interests: Theory and Applications of Nonnegative Matrices, Combinatorial Matrix Theory, Spectral Graph Theory Read more

-Achievements: Prof. Kirkland has been published more than 130 journal articles, and author of 4 books.
-He is the… Read more
+Achievements: Prof. Kirkland has published more than 160 journal articles, and is the author of 5 books.
+He is… Read more

 Dr. Andre Leroy